CDLMarkus/QuantyFey/tutorial/tutorial.md

 ### **Correcting for Intensity Drift**

 The following four tabs are used to set up different **drift correction strategies**.
-For best results, it's recommended to configure all applicable methods **before** performing quantification.
+For best results, it is recommended to configure all applicable methods **before** performing quantification.

 #### **IS Correction**